friedemannsommer/website/content/projects/searproxy/index.md

 as: `<video>`, `<audio>`, `<picture>`, and `<source>`.
 To prevent leakage through unknown or unexpected resource links, this project also uses a [Content Security Policy][csp] which allows only itself.
 Like [Morty][morty] it also supports an HTTP or SOCKS5 proxy to tunnel the outgoing traffic.
-But unlike [Morty][morty] it requires a HMAC secret to validate the given URL against and does not allow direct URL opening.
+But unlike [Morty][morty] it requires a HMAC secret to validate the given URL and does not allow direct URL opening.

 This project currently has the following features: